RitaBu/cospaces-scripts/ZombieGame/README.md

 2. You play in first person perspective.
 3. You can run away by tapping on the screen (VR/Gyroscope mode) or by stroking the arrow keys on your keyboard.
 4. To kill a zombie tap/click on it.
-5. Don't let the zombies come close to you and kill as many zombies as you can!
+5. Don't let the zombies come close to you or you will die!
+6. Kill as many zombies as you can!

 ## Changelog

+v0.3
+- Enemies hurt the player when they come to close.
+- Player has health points and can die.
+- When the player dies the game ends.

 v0.2
-- New enemy.
-Skull.
+- New enemy: Flying Skull.
 - Mood slowly changes from day to night.
-- Clear space at game start.